BluePinStudio/bluepinstudio.github.io/_tabs/about.md

 order: 4
 ---

-Focused on creating memorable 2D video games."
+Focused on creating memorable 2D video games.
 Indie game developers based in Toronto, Canada with help from collaborators from around the globe.

 Games Created so Far, in reverse chronological order:
 - Charles the Bee